Opened 9 years ago

 Milestone moved to 1.12.0 due to 1.11.0 already being released.

-comment:8 Changed 7 years ago by casella
+comment:8 by Francesco Casella, 7 years ago

 @ptaeuber, could you have a look at this?
 I noticed that (according to @hkiel's comment), this large amount of time is also spent by matching and sorting.